-Our warrants and forward purchase agreement are accounted for as liabilities and the changes in fair value of each could have a material effect on our financial results.
+Our warrants are accounted for as liabilities and the changes in fair value of each could have a material effect on our financial results.

-The Public Statement regarding the accounting and reporting considerations for warrants issued by SPACs, focused on warrants that have certain settlement terms and provisions related to certain tender offers, or warrants which do not meet the criteria to be considered indexed to an entity's own stock.
-The terms described in the SEC Statement are common in SPACs and are similar to the terms contained in the warrant agreement governing our warrants.
-In response to the SEC Statement, we re-evaluated the accounting treatment of our warrants and forward purchase agreement, and determined that they should be classified as derivative liabilities measured at fair value, with changes in fair value reflected on the statement of operations for each respective period.
-As a result, derivative liabilities related to our outstanding warrants and forward purchase agreement are included on our balance sheet as of December 31, 2020.
+The Public Statement from the SEC regarding the accounting and reporting considerations for warrants issued by SPACs, focused on warrants that have certain settlement terms and provisions related to certain tender offers, or warrants which do not meet the criteria to be considered indexed to an entity's own stock (the "Public Statement").
+The terms described in the Public Statement are common in SPACs and are similar to the terms contained in the warrant agreement governing our warrants.
+In response to the Public Statement, we re-evaluated the accounting treatment of our warrants, and determined that they should be classified as derivative liabilities measured at fair value, with changes in fair value reflected on the statement of operations for each respective period.
+As a result, derivative liabilities related to our outstanding warrants are included on our balance sheet as of December 31, 2022.
 Accounting Standards Codification ("ASC") Topic 815, Derivatives and Hedging, provides for the remeasurement of the fair value of such derivatives at each balance sheet date, with a resulting non-cash gain or loss related to the change in fair value to be reflected on the statement of operations.
-Due to the recurring fair value measurement, we expect that we will recognize non-cash gains or losses on our outstanding warrants and forward purchase agreement in each reporting period, and that the amount of such gains or losses could be material.
+Due to the recurring fair value measurement, we expect that we will recognize non-cash gains or losses on our outstanding warrants and in each reporting period, and that the amount of such gains or losses could be material.

-We have identified a material weakness in our internal control over financial reporting as of December 31, 2021.
+We have identified a material weakness in our internal control over financial reporting as of December 31, 2022.
 If we are unable to develop and maintain an effective system of internal control over financial reporting, we may not be able to accurately report our financial results in a timely manner, which may adversely affect investor confidence in us, and materially and adversely affect our business and operating results.